You will spend a minimum of 24 weeks in schools and engage in 16 weeks of lectures, workshops and directed study time.

 During teaching practice it is expected that trainees are in school by 8am and stay until 5pm or later.

-Trainees are expected to put in many additional hours of personal study and preparation and it is not for the fainthearted.
+Trainees are expected to put in additional hours of personal study and preparation to ensure they meet course requirements.
 However, the support of tutors, mentors and fellow trainees is always available and guidance on how to plan your time and pace yourself is regularly given.

-Wandsworth SCITT is accredited by the National College of Teaching and Leadership (NCTL) as an official provider of initial teacher training.
+Wandsworth SCITT is accredited by the National College of Teaching and Leadership (NCTL) as an official provider of initial teacher training and makes the award of QTS for the practical component of the programme.

-Kingston University validates both courses (3-7s and 5-11s) and offers the award of Postgraduate Certificate of Education at the end of the programme.
+Kingston University validates the academic component of the course and offers the award of PGCE at the end of the programme.

 This pathway is designed for those trainees wishing to specialise in KS1 and KS2 teaching.